ballerkobe808/invest/README - 6 BUSINESS.md

 ### 1.0.5.
 PROCESS - Creating an LLC

-Create an LLC in the state you are buying the property in
+Create an LLC in the state you are buying the property in.
+This helps when you need to evict or be a "business" in that state.
+Also, you will only be taxed in that state vs being registered as a foreign entity in that state, and get taxed there as well as in your home LLC state.

+### LLC Documents

+1. Articles of Incorporation
+2. Minutes

 ### Starting up your Business